Nicolau Lobato Presidential Palace: History

 The foundation-laying ceremony for the new palace was held on 2 July 2007.
-At that time, its intended name was "Palace of Hope" (Palácio da Esperança); the then Chinese ambassador to East Timor, Su Jian, said that the name marked the youngest country embracing challenges and marching towards a bright future.
+At that time, its intended name was "Palace of Hope" (Palácio da Esperança); the then Chinese ambassador to Timor-Leste, Su Jian, said that the name marked the youngest country embracing challenges and marching towards a bright future.

 During the twilight years of the Portuguese colonial era, the land where the palace now stands was the site of Dili's first airport, which was later transformed into a heliport.
 As of July 2007, the site was still being used as a helicopter base, by the Australian-led Operation Astute stabilisation force.
 Construction of the palace began that year, after the Australians moved out.